atheeramiller/SteamPy/README.md

 Web Scrapping Basics
-- Building on the book Practical Python Projects by Yassob Khalid
+- Building on the book Practical Python Projects by Yasoob Khalid
 - Chapter 2: Scrapping Steam using lxml
 - The original code in the textbook uses requests and lxml
-- The code in this sproject uses Selenium instead
+- The code in this project uses Selenium instead

 Popular New Releases on Steam:
 ![image](https://github.com/user-attachments/assets/ebfdaa18-d979-41ea-9ac7-5f7497c1f8b0)